U.S. sanctions Chinese oil buyer over alleged Iran violations

-WASHINGTON (Reuters) - The United States has sanctioned the China’s state-run energy company Zhuhai Zhengrong Co Ltd for allegedly violating restrictions imposed on Iran’s oil sector, U.S. Secretary of State Mike Pompeo said in a speech on Monday.
+WASHINGTON (Reuters) - The United States has sanctioned the China’s state-run energy company Zhuhai Zhenrong Co Ltd for allegedly violating restrictions imposed on Iran’s oil sector, U.S. Secretary of State Mike Pompeo said in a speech on Monday.

 “We’ve said that we will sanction any sanctionable behavior, and we mean it,” Pompeo said in remarks in Florida.